good-ware/js-log/README.md

 ### Child Loggers (flyweight)

-The logger() and child() methods return objects that have their own tags, context, and category values.
+logger() and child() return objects with their own tags, context, and category values.
 These objects have the same interface as the Loggers class.
 Child loggers are not real Winston Logger instances and are therefore lightweight.

 Child loggers and Loggers instances have the following methods: